Unusual things to do in London: hidden gems and quirky spots

 Kyoto Garden - a hidden gem in London

-Even though the Instagrammable qualities of this little corner of London are not a secret anymore, I’d still call it a hidden gem, just because so many people I’ve met, including Londoners, have never been there.
+Even though the Instagrammable qualities of this little corner of the city are not a secret anymore, I’d still call it a London hidden gem, just because so many people I’ve met, including Londoners, have never been there.

 Right next to Kyoto Garden is another Japanese garden, opened years later.